MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

 For secure connections, a chain of trust (which includes certificates & keys for the root, signer, and client) needs to be generated and programmed into the RNWF02PC module.

 The client certificate file will be needed when we create the device in Azure IoT Central using the individual enrollment method.
-Another option is to use the group enrollment method which requires uploading the signer certificate file (or in some cases, could be the root certificate if the client certificate is chained directly to it) to the Azure IoT Central application, so that any device which presents a leaf certificate that was derived from the signer (or root) certificate will automatically be granted access to registration.
+Another option is to use the group enrollment method which requires uploading the signer certificate file (or in some cases, could be the root certificate if the client certificate is chained directly to the Root CA) to the Azure IoT Central application, so that any device which presents a leaf certificate that was derived from the signer (or root) certificate will automatically be granted access to registration (which is governed by the Device Provisioning Service linked to the IoT Hub that's used by an IoT Central application).

 NOTE: For evaluation purposes, an example chain of trust has been provided in this [sub-folder](./cert-chain-gen-tool/).
 If you are not interested in going through the detailed steps of creating your own chain of trust at this time, feel free to jump directly to Step 2.2 below to use the provided set of example files.

 #### 2.1 Generate the files for your certificates & keys

-Click [here](./cert-chain-gen-scripts/) and follow the instructions to use Git Bash shell scripts to generate your chain of trust.
+Click [here](./cert-chain-gen-scripts/) and follow the instructions to use GitBash shell scripts to generate your chain of trust.
 During execution of the scripts, you will be asked to provide names for the Root CA, Signer (Subordinate/Intermediate) CA, and the Common Name (CN) for the device.
 The Common Name for the device will be used as the registration ID when connecting to the Azure IoT Central's Device Provisioning Service (DPS).

-#### 2.2 Upload the Device's Client Certificate & Private Key into the RNWF02PC Module
+#### 2.2 Upload Device Certificate & Key into the RNWF02PC Module

 A Python script has been provided to help you easily program the device's certificate & key files into the RNWF02PC module.
 If you are using the pre-existing default chain of trust that has been provided in this example, you will just need to program the `myDevice_cert.pem` & `myDevice_key.pem` files that are located in this [sub-folder](./cert-chain-gen-tool/).
-Note that the Common Name (CN) for the provided device certificate is "MyDevice" - which means the Device ID will correspond to this Common Name (CN) for registration/identification purposes in Azure.
+Please note that the Common Name (CN) for the provided device certificate is "MyDevice" - which means the Device ID will correspond to this Common Name (CN) for registration/identification purposes in Azure.

 * <img src=".//media/MyDevice_Files.png" width=600/>

 * Open a `Command Prompt` window and use the command line to navigate to the `\AzureDemo_RNWF\avr128db48_rnwf02\cert-key-flash-tool\python_script` directory.
-Execute the following command to install the Python packages required by the scripting tool:
+Execute the following command to install the Python packages required for executing the script:

     ```bash
-    pip3 install -r requirements.txt
+    pip install -r requirements.txt
     ```

-* Execute the following command to get a list of all the **certificates** that are currently programmed in the RNWF02PC module
+* Execute the following command to get a list of all the **certificates** that are currently programmed in the RNWF02PC module:

     ```bash
-    python3 file_transfer.py list cert
+    python file_transfer.py list cert
     ```

 * Load the device **certificate** file (e.g. `myDevice_cert.pem`) into the RNWF02PC module by executing the following command line (use the Common Name (e.g. `MyDevice`)  as the name of the **certificate** file stored in the module):

     ```bash
-    python3 file_transfer.py load cert -f "MyDevice" -p "../../cert-chain-gen-tool/myDevice_cert.pem"
+    python file_transfer.py load cert -f "MyDevice" -p "../../cert-chain-gen-tool/myDevice_cert.pem"
     ```

-* Execute the following command to get a list of all the **keys** that are currently programmed in the RNWF02PC module
+* Execute the following command to get a list of all the **keys** that are currently programmed in the RNWF02PC module:

     ```bash
-    python3 file_transfer.py list key
+    python file_transfer.py list key
     ```

 * Load the device **key** file (e.g. `myDevice_key.pem`) into the RNWF02PC module by executing the following command line (use the Common Name (e.g. `MyDevice`) as the name of the **key** file stored in the module):

     ```bash
-    python3 file_transfer.py load key -f "MyDevice" -p "../../cert-chain-gen-tool/myDevice_key.pem"
+    python file_transfer.py load key -f "MyDevice" -p "../../cert-chain-gen-tool/myDevice_key.pem"
     ```

 * If needed, you can delete certificates and/or keys from the RNWF02PC module by executing the following commands:

     ```bash
-    python3 file_transfer.py delete cert -f "<CERT_NAME>"
+    python file_transfer.py delete cert -f "<CERTIFICATE_NAME>"
-    python3 file_transfer.py delete key -f "<KEY_NAME>"
+    python file_transfer.py delete key -f "<KEY_NAME>"
     ```

-* Upon successful completion of uploading the device certificate & key files to the RNWF02PC module, the USB-to-UART converter can now be disconnected from the RNWF02PC Add On Board.
+* Upon successful completion of uploading the device certificate & key files into the RNWF02PC module, the USB-to-UART converter can now be disconnected from the RNWF02PC Add On Board.
 Keep the RNWF02PC Add On Board powered on via the USB Type-C cable.

 ### Step 3 - Create an Azure IoT Central Application